Ardalan1234/LinuxCommands/mysql_commands.md

 uniquely identify each row in a table.
 It ensures that the values in the specified column or columns are unique and not null:
 - `ALTER TABLE table_name ADD CONSTRAINT constraint_name PRIMARY KEY (column1, column2, ...);`

+enforce specfic conditions on the values entered into a column:
+- `ALTER TABLE table_name ADD CONSTRAINT constraint_name CHECK (condition);`

+A FOREIGN KEY is a constraint in  relational database that establishes a link between two tables based on a specified column or set of columns:

+- `ALTER TABLE table_name ADD CONSTRAINT fk_name FOREIGN KEY (column_name) REFERENCES refrenced_table_name(referenced_column_name);`

+drop foreign key:
+- ALTER TABLE table_name DROP FOREIGN KEY foreign_key_name;`

+combine rows from two or more tables based on a related column between them:
+- `SELECT column1, column2, ...
+FROM table1 INNER JOIN table2 ON table1.column = table2.column;`
+- `SELECT column1, column2, ...
+FROM table1 INNER JOIN table2 ON table1.column = table2.column;`
+- `SELECT column1, column2, ...
+FROM table1 INNER JOIN table2 ON table1.column = table2.column;`

+sort the rows returned by a SELECT statement based on one or more columns:
+- `SELECT column1, column2, ...
+FROM table ORDER BY column1, column2, ...
+[ASC | DESC];`